Informations

 Please note that waiting lists may change due to:

-• Continued rental goes in the front of the line and fall of the waiting list when contract has been signed.
+• Continued rental goes in the front of the line and fall off the waiting list when contract has been signed.

 • Memebership schools go in the front of the line after continued rentals